hcoffey1/lem-in/README.md

 * Find next path, prioritizing backward directions, if backward edge was used, remove it
 * Repeat until all possible paths are found
 * Remove all edges from graph
-* Add first few found paths to graph, and remove edges that were used more than once (Suurballe's algorithm)
+* Add first few found paths to graph, then remove edges that were used more than once (Suurballe's algorithm)
-* Find solution paths with BFS, and check the flow
+* Find solution paths with BFS, then check the flow
 * Repeat Suurballe with one more path at a time while solution is getting better

 ### Grade